ZalaPanda/redmine-time-spender/README.md

 * check your time entries with a simple click/hotkey
 * change or create a copy of a time entry with the speed of light

-The plugin is still **under development** but it can already be used!

 Security
 --------